hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_availability_set.html.markdown

 The following arguments are supported:

-* `name` - (Required) (Required) The name which should be used for this System Center Virtual Machine Manager Availability Set.
+* `name` - (Required) The name of the System Center Virtual Machine Manager Availability Set.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the System Center Virtual Machine Manager Availability Set should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the System Center Virtual Machine Availability Set should exist.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the System Center Virtual Machine Manager Availability Set should exist.
 Changing this forces a new resource to be created.